Skip navigation

 How should this medicine be used?

 Imipenem and cilastatin injection comes as a powder to be mixed with liquid to be injected intravenously (into a vein) or intramuscularly (into a muscle).
-When imipenem and cilastatin is injected intravenously, it is usually infused (injected slowly) over a period of 20 minutes to 1 hour every 6 or 8 hours.
+When imipenem and cilastatin is injected intravenously, it is infused (injected slowly) over a period of 20 minutes to 1 hour every 6 or 8 hours.
 When imipenem and cilastatin is given intramuscularly, it is injected into the muscles of the buttocks or thigh once every 12 hours.
 The length of treatment depends on the type of infection being treated.
 Your doctor will tell you how long to use imipenem and cilastatin injection.
 After your condition improves, your doctor may switch you to another antibiotic that you can take by mouth to complete your treatment.

-If you will be using imipenem and cilastatin injection at home, your healthcare provider will show you how to use the medication.
+You may receive imipenem and cilastatin injection in a hospital, or you may administer the medication at home.
+If you are using imipenem and cilastatin injection at home, your healthcare provider will show you how to use the medication.
 Be sure that you understand these directions, and ask your healthcare provider if you have any questions.
 Ask your healthcare provider what to do if you have any problems injecting imipenem and cilastatin injection.

 You should begin to feel better during the first few days of treatment with imipenem and cilastatin injection.
 If your symptoms do not improve or if they get worse, call your doctor.